 On the right tracks

 As a young child Tom always dreamed of working in the rail industry.
-But as he got older and his situation at home worsened he didn’t think it would be possible to achieve his dream.
+But as he got older and his situation at home worsened he didn’t think it would be possible.

-After a breakdown in his relationship with his Dad, Tom became homeless.
+After his mum passed away and a breakdown in his relationship with his dad, Tom became homeless.

 When he first arrived at Centrepoint, Tom was at one of the lowest points in his life.
-By providing Tom with a safe, warm room and with support from his keyworker, Tom was able to rebuild his confidence and improve his relationship with his family.
-He joined Centrepoint Parliament and learned useful skills that have supported him into training and employment.
+By providing Tom with a safe, warm room and with support from his key worker, Tom was able to rebuild his self-esteem.
+With his new found confidence, Tom applied for his first role in the rail industry as a Customer Service Assistant with Grand Central Railway.
+To his delight, Tom was successful and started a six month work placement with them.

-Tom now lives independently and has recently started work at Grand Central Railway as a Customer Service Assistant.
-He said, ‘If it wasn’t for Centrepoint and my key worker I wouldn’t have had the confidence and determination to go and actually apply [for the job].
+Tom now lives interdependently and said, ‘If it wasn’t for Centrepoint and my key worker I wouldn’t have had the confidence and determination to go and actually apply for the job.
 But then I thought ‘what have I got to lose?!’
 I applied and was offered an interview about a week later.
 Then two days after that I got a call saying they wanted to offer me a position.
-Now I’m basically living a dream!’
+I was basically living a dream!’

 ‘My advice to anyone facing a difficult situation in their life is to always be looking for and at a brighter future.
 My life dealt out one of the worst things it could, and at a young age and now I’m living a dream.
 It will not seem like it now but trust me – things will improve if you keep thinking about the good things to come.’